babushkai/Takotsubo-Syndrome-Prediction-of-Hospitalization-Outcomes/README.md

 10. Deploy a service

 ```
-# The hello service provides a load-balancing proxy over the hello-app
+# The takostubo service provides a load-balancing proxy over the takotsubo-app
 # pods.
 By specifying the type as a 'LoadBalancer', Kubernetes Engine will
 # create an external HTTP load balancer.
 apiVersion: v1
 kind: Service
 metadata:
-  name: hello
+  name: takotsubo
 spec:
   type: LoadBalancer
   selector:
-    app: hello
+    app: takotsubo
   ports:
   - port: 80
     targetPort: 8080